Warsaw radio mast: Collapse

-On 8 August 1991 the mast collapsed.
-It is pictured here in January 1992.
+The mast in January, 1992, five months after its collapse.

-At 16:00 UTC on 8 August 1991 a catastrophic failure led to the collapse of the mast.
+At 16:00 UTC (17.00 local time) on 8 August 1991 a catastrophic failure led to the collapse of the mast.
 During replacement of frayed guy wires, one of the main cables had to be replaced by two temporary ones.
 After the main cable had been disconnected and before the temporary ones could be connected, a gust of wind twisted the temporarily unmoored tower, pulling loose the other guys.
 The unsupported mast first bent, and then snapped at roughly half its height.
 The helix building and the transmitter building and transmitter were not damaged.
 The transmission line was also unaffected, but it was dismantled shortly after the collapse of the tower, leaving only the sustaining poles in place.
 A mobile crane belonging to Mostostal Zabrze was destroyed when the tower collapsed.
 As the foreman did not keep a construction log it was hard to determine the exact events that led to the catastrophe.
 The construction coordinator and the division chief of the company responsible for maintaining the mast were found liable for the collapse, and both were sentenced to 2.5 years in prison.
 The construction manager's sentence was eventually shortened to six months.

-Since the collapse of the 640 m Warsaw radio mast, the tallest structure in Poland has been the FM radio and TV transmission mast at Olsztyn-Pieczewo, 385 m tall.